Alfa Romeo in motorsport: Formula Alfa Boxer

-Indycars
+Indycars (1989–1991)

 From 1989 to 1991, Alfa Romeo participated in the PPG Indy Car World Series.
 The 2648 cc, turbocharged V8 engine produced 720 bhp.
 In the 1989 season, the engine was mated to a chassis specially built by March and prepared by Alex Morales Motorsports, with Roberto Guerrero at the wheel.
 Guerrero only managed a best of 8th place at Detroit, before both driver and engine moved onto Patrick Racing for 1990, again with a March chassis.
 That season proved to be an improvement, as Guerrero finished 16th place in the points standings, with a best finish of 5th place.
 The next year would be Alfa's last.
 The team switched to a Lola chassis, and Danny Sullivan took over the drive, finishing 11th in the points, with a best finish of 4th.
 In the end, Alfa Romeo would finish its Indy Car project without scoring a single podium, pole position, or race win.